kraken-php/docs/service-providers.md

         'myService' => 'App\Service\MyServiceInterface'
     ];

-> {warning} The aliases cannot be used inside of serivce providers' `register` and `unregister` methods, as they are created after all providers have been registered.
+> {warning} The aliases cannot be used inside of service providers' `register` and `unregister` methods, as they are created after all providers have been registered.

 <a name="default-providers"></a>
 ## Default Providers